 - Account Information and Information from our Vendors: We may share your account information and information we receive from our Vendors with our Vendors and other service providers who need access to such information to carry out work on our behalf.

 - Payment Information: We may disclose Payment Information to (a) our payment provider, Stripe, as described above in the “Information We Collect” section, (b) billing and accounting service providers acting on our behalf and (c) in connection with “Rare and Limited Disclosures” described below.

 - Website Logs and Cookies: We share information about your device and interaction with our website with our service providers that host our website and provide marketing and analytics services to us.
-The marketing and analytics services that integrate directly into our website include AdRoll, Customer.io, Facebook, Google Analytics, LinkedIn, and Marketo.
+The marketing and analytics services that integrate directly into our website include AdRoll, Bing, Customer.io, Facebook, Google Analytics, LinkedIn, Marketo, and Twitter.
 These and other third parties that we use may collect information about your device and interaction with our websites (including by using cookies and similar technologies).
 We do not control how these third parties use or share this information, which is subject to their privacy policies.

 - APIs and Mobile SDKs: We only share raw location data with our hosted infrastructure service providers.
 We share other data collected through your use of our APIs and SDKs with our hosted infrastructure and internal analytics service providers.
 In limited situations, we may also share API log data associated with a specific customer's account with that customer for the purpose of resolving billing questions.
 We also may share aggregated and anonymized usage statistics with other third parties.